Longneko/CS50_finalProject/README.md

 # FoodApp

-This is an entry for the Harward's CS50 (on edX).
-It is a web-app that allows users to get a meal suggestions based on their preferences.
+Originally, this was my final project for the Harward's CS50 (on edX).
+But it got sprinkled with jsuta bit of extra functional and ReadMe gibberish.
+It is a web-app that allows users to get meal suggestions based on their preferences.
 Suggestions include recipes for said meals.
 Basically, this is a simplified set of ideas completely ripped off of numerous such apps on the marked, namely Mealime (Thank you guys for being you!) :D.

 Aside from the end-user intended experience, this app also provides an admin UI that allows to manage the DB via a web browser e.g. create meals and their constituents.